osisoft/Client-Failover-Service/content/health/device-status.md

 # Device status

-The device status indicates the health of this service and whether it is running properly.
+The device status indicates the health of this Client Failover Service and whether it is running properly.
 This time-series data is stored within a PI point or AVEVA Data Hub stream, depending on the endpoint type.
 During healthy steady-state operation, a value of `Good` is expected.

 | Property                        | Type                                 | Description                     |
 |---------------------------------|--------------------------------------|---------------------------------|